GenericUK/MariaDB-Raspbian-DEB/README.md

 sudo /etc/init.d/mysql restart<br>

 #NOTES
 I only installed this as a replacement, and haven't tried as a fresh install.
-If you needs some more help please see the help pages on https://mariadb.com.
+If you need some more help please see the knowledge base pages on https://mariadb.com.
 There's also more details on tailoring your setup to take better advantage of the new MariaDB features.

 https://mariadb.com/kb/en/mariadb/upgrading-from-mysql-to-mariadb/<br>
 https://mariadb.com/kb/en/mariadb/mysql_upgrade/<br>